New conjecture on exact Dirac zero-modes of lattice fermions: Introduction

-The reason we use the terminology, ``the maximal number of fermion species", is two-folded: The number of species depends on the number of lattice sites when we consider a finite-volume and finite-spacing lattice.
-Thus, we focus just on the case that the number of species are ``maximal" in this sense given a lattice-discretized manifold.
+The reason we use the terminology, ``the maximal number of exact Dirac zero-modes", is two-folded: The number of zero-modes depends on the number of lattice sites when we consider a finite-volume and finite-spacing lattice.
+Thus, we focus just on the case that the number of zero-modes are ``maximal" in this sense given a lattice-discretized manifold.
 It also depends on lattice fermion formulations.
-Thus, we focus on the case of the ``maximal" number of species given a certain lattice, which is usually realized by adopting the naive fermion formulation.
+Thus, we focus on the case of the ``maximal" number of zero-modes given a certain lattice, which is usually realized by adopting the naive fermion formulation.

+We also note that the number of exact Dirac zero modes of free naive fermion on discretized torus lattices is directly related to the number of species (doublers).
+The argument of this work is thus rephrased in terms of the species doubling for some cases.

 This paper is constructed as follows: In Sec.~\ref{sec:max_doublers}, we present empirical evidences for our conjecture.
 In Sec.~\ref{sec:new_conj}, we propose the main conjecture.
 In Sec.~\ref{sec:basis_conj}, we discuss a program for the proof of the conjecture.
 Sec.~\ref{sec:SD} is devoted to the summary and discussion.